cpbtechnology/US-Backend-Candidate-Lab/docs/README.md

 In terms of current authentication, I feel that the user should reauth per request when connecting to an API.
 I wouldn't argue that basic auth is the most secure way to do this.
 I weighed using challange/request strategies but opted to use a self-signed SSL cert since I think using SSL has the most impact on http security.
 Ideally I would implement service based auth with FB or Twitter.
 Passport even has a custom OAuth implementation to generate your own tokens to pass around (probably most secure way) to authenticate users.

+###I noticed that my commits are coming from two accounts.
+I think it may have something to do with my rsa keys on various machines.

 # Setup